farsheedify/SubReveal/README.md

 ./subfinder [options]
 ```
 Therefore all of the executable files have to be in the current working directory and have execute permission.
-This tool is new, I plan to add more features and scan automations in near future.
 Feel free to share your ideas, or any bugs you encounter.